 Detailed analysis of your competitors' external links and anchor text.

-To help with your competitor analysis, I’ve created a template.
+To help with your competitor analysis, I’ve created a competitive analysis template.
 Click below and fill it with the results of your competitor audit.

 You can tailor the template to suit your business.